Vasily Dyagilev - IT Business Development Specialist, since 2013 heads up the Check Point Software office

 Threats are developed and directed to three mainthings: theft of personal and corporate data, the use of processor and memory resources and the creation of botnets.
 It is against these threats that Check Point solutions work.

-First, the Capsule family protects data insmartphone inside the so-called container, which is used to store all corporate information.
-Thus, the solution separates the user and corporate parts on a personal device so that confidential information does not fall into the most vulnerable parts, for example, social networks.
+The first - the Capsule family - protects data insmartphone inside a so-called container, which is used to store all corporate information.
+Thus, the solution separates the user and corporate parts on a personal device so that confidential information does not get into the most vulnerable parts, for example, social networks.

 The second is the SandBlast family, which, in fact,transfers to mobile devices the same logic that is used to protect personal computers.
-It ensures that the user does not install suspicious software, scans and detects compromised Wi-Fi networks, blocks access to suspicious applications and devices until the threat is resolved.
+It ensures that the user does not install suspicious software, scans and identifies compromised Wi-Fi networks, and blocks access to suspicious applications and devices until the threat is eliminated.

-A vivid example: if you downloaded a flashlight application that hid the malware, the solution blocks online banking so that an attacker cannot get to your finances.
+A striking example: if you downloaded a flashlight application that contained malware, the solution blocks online banking so that the attacker cannot get to your finances.

 - How dangerous is malware when installing mobile applications, including through special shops?
 How can I set protection?